Urban Homestead Planning and What You Need To Know

 Maintaining your urban homestead garden is essential to ensuring healthy plant growth and an excellent harvest.

 Regular watering is crucial for the growth and health of your plants.
-Be careful not to overwater your plants because doing so can lead to root rot.
+However, be careful not to overwater them, which can lead to root rot.

 Although viruses and insects can ruin your garden, there are more natural ways to deal with them.
-Companion planting, neem oil, and insecticidal soap can all be used to control pests and diseases.
+Companion planting, neem oil, and insecticidal soap are all-natural ways to control pests and diseases.

 Weeds deprive your plants of water and nutrients, so keep them out of your garden.
 Regular weeding will also help to reduce the spread of disease and pests.